Asus Prime GeForce RTX 5050

 Supports ECC memory

-When it comes to memory specifications, the Asus Prime GeForce RTX 5050 and Nvidia GeForce RTX 5050 are virtually identical.
-Both feature an effective memory speed of 20000 MHz, and they both offer a maximum memory bandwidth of 320 GB/s.
+When it comes to memory, the Asus Prime RTX 5050 and the Nvidia RTX 5050 are carbon copies of each other.
+Both carry 8GB of GDDR6 VRAM across a 128-bit bus, running at an effective speed of 20000 MHz and delivering a maximum bandwidth of 320 GB/s.
+There is no differentiator to speak of here — every single memory specification is shared.

 Features: